Franklinjr02/simple_shell/README.md

-our simple shell collaborative task
+creating a simple shell using C programming language